jackie87/FAST.2.4/Readme.txt

 create directory gsl-1.15.
 Please read the file INSTALL to install GSL, or follow the steps outlined in https://bitbucket.org/baderlab/fast/wiki/installGSL.

-PRE-COMPILED BINARIES: We have provided pre-compiled binaries for Mac OSX and Linux x86_64 in the bin directory (FAST.1.6.mc/bin/) of the software.
+PRE-COMPILED BINARIES: We have provided pre-compiled binaries for Linux x86_64 of the software.

 For Linux
 ---------
-The binary located at FAST.2.2.mc/bin/linux_x86_64/FAST is statically compiled meaning you should be able to run it just by ./FAST <options> without installing GSL.
+The binary located at FAST.2.4.mc/bin/linux_x86_64/FAST is statically compiled meaning you should be able to run it just by ./FAST <options> without installing GSL.
 If you cannot run it, you need to install GSL and compile FAST.
 Please follow the instructions below for compilation.